Cray-HPE/docs-csm/operations/conman/Access_Console_Log_Data_Via_the_System_Monitoring_Framework_SMF.md

     console.hostname: x3000c0s19b4n0 2020-10-09 15:11:39 Keepalived_vrrp[38]: bogus VRRP packet received on vlan002 !!!
     ```

-5. Enter **Search** terms for the specific console xname using the "console.hostname: XNAME" string.
+5. Enter **Search** terms for the specific console component name (xname) using the "console.hostname: XNAME" string.

 6. Click the time range drop-down menu to select the time period for which logs are displayed.